Writing reverse TCP exploit

 Note: Kindly read the previous articles, as this article is a follow up of the same.

 We assume that readers have enough knowledge about how to crash an echo server program and about identifying the return address position by manipulating user input with the help of special scripts.
-In this article, we will be developing and working an exploit for the Echo Server program.
+In this article of buffer overflow, we will be developing and working an exploit for the Echo Server program.
 Now, let’s proceed.

 So, let’s run our python script again on machine B and following will be the output on the Machine A.